Materials

 Wherever possible, we avoid using new raw materials.
 Instead, we make all our fabrics from recycled yarn.

-Our recycled polyester thread is crafted from post-consumer waste, primarily sourced from plastic bottles and other discarded plastic components found in clothing and bedding.
 Our recycled nylon thread is derived from post-industrial waste, consisting of remnants from undyed and uncoated fabrics collected during spinning and weaving at our fabric mill.

 Closed-loop system

-Unfortunately, recycling used SUSAN BIJL bags remains a complex process.
+However, unfortunately, recycling used SUSAN BIJL bags remains a complex process.

 The technology needed to recycle post-consumer nylon has not yet advanced sufficiently for commercial use.
 Nylon requires melting at a lower temperature compared to many other materials for recycling.
 Thorough cleaning is essential to prevent the survival of dirt and bacteria.
 Moreover, this recycling process results in weaker nylon compared to post-industrial recycled nylon.